ecfm/CMU-MultimodalSDK/README.md

 Please participate in the CMU Multimodal SDK user survey for $25 Amazon gift card.
-The deadline is January 5th 2019. https://goo.gl/forms/VBQdMqNZEIsccQpB2
+Your opinion is very important to us :).
+The deadline for participating is January 5th 2019. https://goo.gl/forms/VBQdMqNZEIsccQpB2

 # CMU-Multimodal SDK Version 1.0.3 (mmsdk)